Guide to the Donald Arthur Post slides

 Arrangement: The images are arranged in rough chronological order.

-Digitized copies: Digital copies of 187 of the slides are available online in the Alaska’s Digital Archives (search term: Donald Arthur Post).
+Digitized copies: Digital copies of 187 of the slides are available online in the Alaska’s Digital Archives.
+For information about obtaining copies please contact Archives and Special Collections.

 Rights note: Copyright to these materials is held by Archives & Special Collections.